 All involved in the organisation of Innovation In Music are committed to encouraging fairness, equality and diversity throughout our event, in terms of the organisational structure, the invited participants and in the encouragement of presenters and paper authors.
 We welcome anyone interested in the conference themes to engage with us and join us in building a sustainable conference that can represent all corners of the music related industries.

-The Innovation In Music 2019 Website can be viewed here
+The website from our most recent conference, Innovation In Music 2019, hosted by University of West London, can be viewed here

 Download programmes and abstracts for past conferences:

-Innovation In Music 2017 - University of Westminster: conference programme conference abstracts
+Innovation In Music 2019 - University of West London: conference programme

 Innovation In Music 2015 - Anglia Ruskin University: conference programme